 Year 10 Drama Enrichment is about extending creativity and challenging yourself.
-This course is structured specifically for students with a passion for Drama, willingness to learn and those considering studying Drama in upper school.
-It is completely different to Year 10 Drama, and students are able to study both Year 10 Drama and Year 10 Drama Enrichment.
+This course is structured specifically for students with a passion for Drama, willingness to learn and those considering studying Drama in Upper School.
+The Drama Enrichment course is completely different to Year 10 Drama.